Policies

 “Look before you itch”: This is an important habit to develop because you do not want to scratch the tick off, but remove it with tweezers.

 Remove ticks while alive and do not suffocate, burn or kill ticks with vaseline, a lighter, or the likes.
 Grab the tick with pointed tweezers, as close to the skin as possible (behind the head), and pull out in the direction it went in.
+The goal is to remove the tick in its entirety.
 Clean the bite area and tweezers with alcohol right away.

 Antibiotics/Prophylaxis: If a tick has been "in" for more than 24 hours, you need to talk to your doctor.
 In most cases, antibiotics are prescribed for a minimum of 21 days.
 Some off-island doctors do not have accurate information on tick-borne diseases.
 For children approximately 10 years and over, and adults, there is another option.
 If a tick has been “in” for more than 24hours, you can take a prophylactic dose within 72 hrs. of contracting the tick.
 A prophylactic dose consists of a one-time 200mg dose of Doxycycline.
 Do not take on an empty stomach.